Complexity Classification in Infinite-Domain Constraint Satisfaction: Motivation and the Result

 We establish our result by translating Graph-SAT problems into CSPs.
 More specifically, for every set of formulas $\Psi$ we present a relational structure $\bB_\Psi$ such that Graph-SAT$(\Psi)$ is equivalent to $\Csp(\bB_\Psi)$.
 The relational structure $\bB_\Psi$ has a first-order definition in the random graph $(\mV;E)$ introduced in Chapter~\ref{chap:mt}.
 This perspective allows us to use polymorphisms to classify the computational complexity of Graph-SAT problems as outlined in Chapter~\ref{chap:algebra}.
 Our proof also relies crucially on strong results from structural Ramsey theory.
 Following the technique from Chapter~\ref{chap:ramsey}, we use such results to find regular patterns in the behavior of polymorphisms of structures on $(\mV;E)$, which in turn allows us to find analogies with polymorphisms of structures on Boolean domains.
 Our dichotomy result can be stated as follows.

 \begin{theorem} Let $\bB$ be a relational structure with a first-order definition in $(\mV;E)$.
-Then exactly one of the following two statements applies. \begin{enumerate} \item there is a primitive positive interpretation of $(\{0,1\};\OIT)$ in $\bB$.
-In this case, $\bB$ has a finite-signature reduct with an NP-hard CSP, by Corollary~\ref{cor:pp-interpret-hard}. \item $\bB$ has a cyclic polymorphism $f$ modulo an automorphism, i.e., there are $f \in \Pol(\bB)$ and $\alpha \in \Aut(\bB)$ satisfying
+Then exactly one of the following two statements applies. \begin{enumerate} \item there is a primitive positive interpretation of all finite structures in the model-complete core of $\bB$.
+In this case, $\bB$ has a finite-signature reduct with an NP-hard CSP, by Corollary~\ref{cor:pp-interpret-hard}. \item $\bB$ has a cyclic polymorphism $f$ modulo an endomorphism, i.e., there are $f \in \Pol(\bB)$ and $e \in \End(\bB)$ satisfying

 for all $x,y \in \mV$.
 In this case, every finite-signature reduct of $\bB$ has a polynomial-time tractable CSP. \end{enumerate} \end{theorem}